vernikov01/discordwebservertools/README.md

-# discordwebservertools
-Collection of Scripts and code for automated server tasks and logs that interact with discord's webhook feature.
+# A Collection of Scripts that Integrate Discord Webhooks for Automated NAC and ease of viewing servers logs in real time